inkytonik/kiama/README.txt

                 http://groups.google.com/group/kiama-commit
                 kiama-commit@googlegroups.com

-3. Acknowledgements
+4. Acknowledgements

-Contributors to the Kiama code have been:
+The Kiama Project team is:

 Tony Sloane
+Dominic Verity

+Other contributors have been:

 Lennart Kats (particularly in attribution)
 Ben Mockler (the Oberon-0 example)